jllanfranchi/i3cols/README.md

 All command-line examples assume you are using BASH; adapt as necessary for your favorite shell.

-Extract a few items from all Monte Carlo run 160000 files, concatenating into single column per item :
+Extract a few items from all Monte Carlo run 160000 files (nutau GENIE simulation performed for oscNext), concatenating into single column per item:

 ```bash
 find /tmp/i3/genie/level7_v01.04/160000/ -name "oscNext*.i3*" | \